theArtistSam/Flutter-MovieCatalogueApp/README.md

-Introducing our new and exciting Flutter-based movie catalog application!
+Introducing our new and exciting Flutter-based movie catalog application that uses The Movie Data Base TMDB!

 Features:
 1. Movie Page: The home screen showcasing the latest and greatest movie titles.